ScriptureEarth/ScriptureEarth/README.md

 ## Search For and Display Specific Minority Languages Page

+### `You have to have SE.org database operational before running the SE.org website!` See the [SE.org database structure](https://scriptureearth.org/MariaDB/scripture_structure.sql)

 ### Searches For the Minority Languages Page

 The image below shows how to use the home page to find a particular language.
 Whenever the user types in one of the search boxes or selects “List by Country” one or more choices will appear.
 The desired item can be selected from the list.